Trello Pricing: Plans, Features, and Tips to Find Your Perfect Fit

 • Workspace views: Harness Workspace-level Table and Calendar views to get a bird’s-eye view of all projects.

-• Unlimited Workspace automation commands: Automate repetitive tasks to save time and boost productivity.
+• Unlimited Workspace command runs per month: Automate repetitive tasks to save time and boost productivity.

 • Admin and security features: Set custom permissions and gain more control over Workspace access.